bioinformaticsdotca/BiCG_2019/Module8/Module8_Lab.md

 mkdir -p ~/workspace/Module8/Module8_Lab/
 export RNA_LAB=~/workspace/Module8/Module8_Lab
 ```
-## Obtain reference, annotation and data files and place them in the integrated assignment directory
+## Obtain reference, annotation and data files and place them in the Module8_Lab directory
 Note: when initiating an environment variable, we do not need the $; however, everytime we call the variable, it needs to be preceded by a $.

 ```